tlazaro/texture-packer-plugin/README.md

 Project configuration
 ---------------------

 First step is to add the plugin to the current project.
-Read the [SBT documentation on Plugins | http://www.scala-sbt.org/release/docs/Extending/Plugins#using-a-binary-sbt-plugin] for more information.
+Read the [SBT documentation on Plugins](http://www.scala-sbt.org/release/docs/Extending/Plugins#using-a-binary-sbt-plugin) for more information.

-On the ''project/plugins.sbt'' files add the following lines:
+On the `project/plugins.sbt` files add the following lines:

     resolvers += "cloudbees snapshots" at "https://repository-belfry.forge.cloudbees.com/snapshot"